Quantification (machine learning): Quantification tasks

-Most known quantification methods address the binary case or the single-label multiclass case, and only few of them address the ordinal case.
+Most known quantification methods address the binary case or the single-label multiclass case, and only few of them address the multi-label, ordinal, and regression cases.

 Binary-only methods include the Mixture Model (MM) method, the HDy method, SVM(KLD), and SVM(Q).

 Methods that can deal with both the binary case and the single-label multiclass case include probabilistic classify and count (PCC), adjusted classify and count (ACC), probabilistic adjusted classify and count (PACC), and the Saerens-Latinne-Decaestecker EM-based method (SLD).

+Methods for multi-label quantification include regression-based quantification (RQ) and label powerset-based quantification (LPQ).

-Methods for the ordinal case include Ordinal Quantification Tree (OQT), and ordinal version of the above-mentioned ACC, PACC, and SLD methods.
+Methods for the ordinal case include Ordinal Quantification Tree (OQT), and ordinal versions of the above-mentioned ACC, PACC, and SLD methods.

+Methods for the regression case include Regress and splice and Adjusted regress and sum.